alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-26-wisdom-behind-sending-messengers.md

 locale: en
 lang: en
 category: [prophets,fatwas]
-excerpt: What is the wisdom behind sending the prophets and messengers over sporadic periods of time?
+summary: What is the wisdom behind sending the prophets and messengers over sporadic periods of time?
 Why were they not sent in the same time period?
 ---

 ### Question: